labarlab-emorep/func_model/README.md

 # func_model
-This package contains workflows for modeling and extracting data from fMRI data.
-It contains two main divisions, resources for FSL-based pipelines (detailed below) and resources for AFNI-based pipelines (largely deprecated, not detailed here).
+This package contains workflows for modeling and extracting data from fMRI files.
+It contains two main divisions:
+1. resources for FSL-based pipelines (detailed below), and
+1. resources for AFNI-based pipelines (largely deprecated, not detailed here).

 Sub-package/workflow navigation:
 - [fsl_model](#fsl_model) : Conduct FSL-style first- and second-level regressions